BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/addressee-control/first steps/installation/onprem.md

 Now that you are in the appropriate folder, you can use the following command to first publish the base app

 {{< notice info "notice" >}}
- _The order of publication is important, please always publish the Connector 365 Base App first._}
+ _The order of publication is important, please always publish the Connector 365 Base App first._
 {{< /notice >}}
 #